Decor Ideas

 What items should be avoided in feng shui?

-Broken items, dead plants, cluttered entry pieces, hostile or overly sharp decor, dusty neglected objects, and anything emotionally heavy enough to drag the room down.
+Broken items, dead plants, cluttered entry pieces, hostile or overly sharp decor, dusty neglected objects, stagnant water features, and anything emotionally heavy enough to drag the room down.

 Are sentimental items bad feng shui?